lauralola/adoption_form_response/README.md

 ## Testing

-I tested my code using [Python Checker] (https://www.pythonchecker.com/).
+I tested my code using [Python Checker](https://www.pythonchecker.com/).
 No errors were given.

 I performed several manual tests on all aspects of the program where user input is required.

 On the initial screen a username must be input.
 This must be between 2 and 15 letters with no other characters.
 To test this I entered a single letter, combined letters over 15 characters, letters and numbers, single numbers, letters and characters, single characters to ensure that errors were given in all instances.
 Error messages were given in all instaces and this appears to be functioning well.

 New users are asked if they have permission to access records.
 This is a simple y/n.
 Any other input should throw an error back to the user.
-This again was tested with a wide varity of letters, numbers and characters and appears to be functioning well.
-Y should bring the user to the menu page and n should return to login page and all appears to be functioning.
+This again was tested with a wide varity of letters, numbers and characters and appears to be functioning well. "y" should bring the user to the menu page and "n" should return to login page and all appears to be functioning.

 From the menu page only 4 options are given for input a/d/k/f.
 Again this was tested with multiple different combinations and all functioning.
 The respective letters lead to different areas of the program and this was seen on testing.